 According to several recent studies – nearly about half of the heart attacks were silent as individuals who suffered from them remained unaware of their condition and didn’t seek treatment.
 Owing to which they had a huge risk of dying.

 Why many people suffer from a silent heart attack?

 In other words, every one of us has been taught to recognize the tell-tale signs of a heart attack – rather we all are programmed to recognize the warning signs of a heart attack.

 Do Silent Heart Attacks completely lack signs or Do we fail to recognize unfamiliar signs?

 Severe throbbing, pressurizing, or crushing chest pain is not the sign of a silent heart attack.
 Neither breathing difficulty nor perspiration is typically present with this type of heart attack.

-Silent Myocardial Infarction (SMI) symptoms are very few or may mimic the symptoms of less severe health issues which most of the people don’t recognize as typical signs of a heart attack.
+Silent Myocardial Infarction (SMI) symptoms are very few or may mimic the symptoms of less severe health issues which most people don’t recognize as typical signs of a heart attack.

 Many people tend to miss the less known symptoms of heart attack assuming those to be due to a less serious health condition – which they think could be resolved on its own.
 In other words, Silent Myocardial Infarction (SMI) mimics the symptoms of common health issues that go unnoticed by them.

-Surprisingly, many people miss on something very similar to heartburn, gastric problems, tummy upsets, nausea, which may last for two or more days.
-In addition, there are a few more symptoms that people tend to miss – such as weakness, feeling sick, fainting and dizziness – which may vanish on its own.
+Surprisingly, many people miss something very similar to heartburn, gastric problems, tummy upsets, nausea, which may last for two or more days.
+In addition, there are a few more symptoms that people tend to miss – such as weakness, feeling sick, fainting, and dizziness – which may vanish on their own.
 Sometimes, these symptoms may become intense.
 However, mostly silent heart attack symptoms go unrecognized.